SwingCrew5/Super-star-stat/README.md

 2. Create DB class "DBAgent".
 3. StatsModel is saved as shareInstance ,singleton class.

+<mark>2015-06-23 Wiser edited</mark>
+1. Reform the DB data structure for SuperStarStats table table.(same as spec)
+2. Create a data model function to add an assist & update table for primary key game id.(id is one and only unique)

 Final Goal:

 (Please let Stan Hsu fills up this)